• stroke is relatively rare in children but can lead to significant morbidity/mortality

 • ischemic stroke accounts for only 55% of all strokes (compared to 80% in adults)

-• in adults, occlusion of a major artery is associated with significant morbidity and increased mortality; greater brain plasticity may mitigate the stroke impact in children
+• while occlusion of a major artery in adults is associated with significant morbidity and increased mortality, greater brain plasticity in children may help mitigate the impact of a stroke

-• nevertheless, stroke in children often results in substantial motor and/or neurocognitive impairment (up to 60%), which is then managed for several decades [Kinney, 2018] [DaVeber, 2000]
+• nevertheless, stroke in children often results in substantial motor and/or neurocognitive impairment (in up to 60% of cases); these impairments require long-term management [Kinney, 2018] [DaVeber, 2000]

-• the mortality rate of pediatric stroke is lower than that of adults (approximately 3-6%); however, stroke is among the top 10 causes of death in children [Panagopoulos,2021]
+• the mortality rate of pediatric stroke is lower than in adults (~ 3-6%); however, stroke remains among the top 10 causes of death in children [Panagopoulos,2021]

-• stroke is often diagnosed later in children than in adults
+• stroke is often diagnosed later in children compared to adults

-• pediatric stroke may have an atypical course resembling other diagnoses (stroke mimics)
+• additionally, pediatric stroke may have an atypical course, mimicking other diagnoses

-• lack of a stroke protocol for pediatric emergencies
+• lack of stroke protocols for pediatric emergencies may also contribute to late diagnoses

-• late diagnosis may delay or hinder the initiation of recanalization therapy
+• late diagnosis may delay or prevent the initiation of recanalization therapy

 • cardioembolism, dissection, or other focal vasculopathies and hematologic disorders predominate at younger ages

-• in approx. 50% of strokes, the exact etiology is not detected (cryptogenic stroke)
+• in ~ 50% of stroke cases, the exact etiology is not detected (cryptogenic stroke)

 → see Pediatric stroke etiology

-• the incidence of stroke mimics in children is relatively high (up to 44% according to the TIPS trial, over 70% according to other sources) [DeLaroche, 2017]]
+• the incidence of stroke mimics in children is relatively high (up to 44% according to the TIPS trial and over 70% according to other sources) [DeLaroche, 2017]

 • methotrexate toxicity